-The race is organised by volunteer members of the Town & Country Harriers (TACH), a Bristol off-road running club, for the benefit of the Mendip Hills Fund.
+The races are organised by volunteer members of the Town & Country Harriers (TACH), a Bristol off-road running club, for the benefit of the Mendip Hills Fund.
 This is a community fund set up to conserve and enhance the environment, communities and economy of the Mendip Hills.
 The fund is a partnership between the Mendip Hills AONB and the Somerset Community Foundation.
 TACH is proud to have donated a total of £4055.87 to the Fund from the proceeds of the race in its first three years.